 How good gut bacteria may predict dementia

 Whether they’re having an impact on our moods or contributing to our heart health, research is increasingly uncovering how the millions of microbes in our gut can affect different areas of our body.
-Now, new research suggests that the makeup of bacteria and other microbes in the gut may have a direct association with dementia risk.
+Now, new research suggests that the makeup of gut bacteria and other microbes may have a direct association with dementia risk.

 Japanese researchers studied the ‘bugs’ (or gut microbiota) present in faecal samples of 128 dementia and non-dementia patients and discovered that those with the memory disorder had differences in the components of their gut bacteria.